ultimatecourses/ngx-errors/README.md

 ### What is it?

-Form validation made easy for reactive forms.
+Form validation error reporting made easy for reactive forms.
 Typically you'd do something like this:

 ```js
 <input type="text" formControlName="foo">